smarthomeNG/plugins/avm/README.md

 ### avm_data_type
 This attribute defines supported functions that can be set for an item.
 Full set see example below.
-For most items, the avm_data_type can be bound to an instance via @<instance_name>.
+For most items, the avm_data_type can be bound to an instance via @... .
 Only in some points the items are parsed as child items.
 In the example below there is a comment in the respective spots.

 ### Example: